Our Dance and Etiquette Program

 Students who choose to participate in the optional etiquette assignment are eligible to participate in our raffle.
 This optional assignment is designed to reinforce the skills learned in the class and takes our message of respect for self and others out into the larger community.
 Some optional assignments include: collecting sample size toiletries for delivery to homeless shelters, sending Valentines to US Troops oversees, or writing a thank you note.
 Gift cards to local businesses are given to the participant whose name is drawn from the raffle basket.

 Professionally trained dance instructors take special care in planning each class to provide instruction that is compatible with the physical and social development of each grade level.
 The program teaches traditional ballroom dancing, as well as popular social dances (e.g. shag, line dances, etc.).
 Contemporary dances enable students to participate enthusiastically in the festivities at special family celebrations.
 At no time is a student met with disrespect or humiliation.
 Everyone is treated with civility and instilled with confidence.

 Live music sets the tone for students to experience dance in a true ballroom setting.
 Refreshments are provided by a caterer that our students exclaim “makes the most delicious cookies”.
 This break allows a brief period of socialization.
-Classes meet monthly from October though April at National Presbyterian Church, Stone Hall.
+Classes meet monthly from September though April at St. Columba’s Episcopal Church Great Hall (for the 2019-2020 and the 2020-2021 season).
 Children are expected to wear appropriate dance attire to each class as outlined in our invitation.

-The total cost for the season is $530.00, which may be paid in one or two installments (installment option available through August 8th).
+The total cost for the season is $585.00, which may be paid in one or two installments, and is non-refundable.